 On May 14th, hundreds of thought leaders, chief executives, and philanthropists gathered at the Hilton Head Institute for its annual forum.
 The Doe Fund’s founder and president, George McDonald, delivered the evening’s keynote address.

 What will the world hold for future generations?
 The question has been asked by people throughout human history.
 However, the technological advances that we’ve experienced in our lifetime makes that question harder to answer than ever before.
-The Hilton Head Institute brings together thought leaders to help us understand the world we live in and how it will look for our children and beyond.

 Professor and media theorist Douglas Rushkoff (and the Forum Speaker) contends that social media, Big Data and digital technology, in general, are hampering rather than helping marketers’ abilities to connect with consumers.